KirianCaumes/discogs-marketplace-js/README.md

 JavaScript library to pull information from the Discogs marketplace.
 Returns an object.

-MY FORK provide more data to the objects returns (url of the image and url of the item to sell), and implements a promise as the return the search istead of a callback.
+MY FORK provide more data to the objects returns, and implements a promise as the return the search instead of a callback.

 ## Usage